dotnet/diagnostics/documentation/design-docs/dotnet-dump-extensibility.md

         - rest of list TBD.

 - Enables support for Azure Geneva diagnostics which is using the Native AOT corert based runtime.
 This infrastructure will allow the necessary set of SOS commands to be written and executed across the support platforms (Windows windbg and Linux lldb).

-- Improve our internal .NET team productivity and inner loop development by providing these commands and the native SOS command under Visual Studio.
+- Improve our internal .NET team productivity and inner loop development by providing these managed commands and the classical native SOS commands under debuggers like Visual Studio.
 See issue [#1397](https://github.com/dotnet/diagnostics/issues/1397).

 - This plan would allow these ClrMD based commands to run across all our debuggers (dotnet-dump, windbg, lldb and Visual Studio):
     - Criteo's 5 or so extension commands: